reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ## Conclusion

 We saw how we can build powerful monitoring and observability capabilities in Spring Boot applications with the help of the Actuator module.
-We configured health indicators and Kubernetes probes in a microservice application and enabled health check metrics to integrate with monitoring tool and visualization tool - Prometheus and Grafana.
+We configured health indicators and Kubernetes probes in a microservice application and enabled health check metrics to integrate with monitoring tools like Prometheus.

 Observability is a rapidly evolving area and we should expect to see more features along these lines in future releases of Spring Boot.